Skip to content

 go

 // 1.
-Check agent health status
+Check agent health status using current Agent interface

-func checkAgentHealth(ctx context.Context, agent core.Agent) error {
+checkAgentHealth(ctx context.Context, agent core.Agent) error {

-// Create a simple health check event
+// Create a simple health check state

 // Set a short timeout for health check